m-gutierrez/m-gutierrez.github.io/_posts/2016-10-05-Hello-world!.md

 <img src="{{image_link}}HOA2_ions.png" width="400px"/>
 </a> </span>

 These images form the experiment camera are shown in false color, the actual photos are black and white.
-The trap becomes blurry and out of focus as we focus on the ions 60micron above the trap (0.002in above the trap)